Welcome to the Land of “I’M SORRY”

-I heard on the the news one day that a young boy had committed suicide to after he’d made a mistake he thought would embarrass his family.
-He was trying to ‘save face’.
+I heard on the the news one day that a young boy in Japan had committed suicide after he’d made a mistake he thought would embarrass his family and was trying to ‘save face’.

 I felt so sad to think he believed he had no other choice.
 I cried for that little boy and his family that night.

 As I drifted off to sleep thinking of him, this little story came to me:

 Welcome to the Land of “I’M SORRY” by Ruth Elliott

 Once there was a boy whose teacher said:

 “Boy – Always do right, and Never do Wrong.
 Then you will be perfect.”

 So the boy went out to always do right.